 SLA targets count business hours, not the clock on the wall.
 In the same settings page, set your organization's time zone, which days of the week you're open and their hours, and any holidays - non-working time doesn't count against a target.
 A four-hour response target requested at 4pm on a Friday, for example, doesn't expire mid-weekend; it picks up again when business hours resume.

 The first-response clock stops the moment someone on your team adds a reply that's visible to the requester.
-If the priority on a ticket changes, its targets are recalculated against the new priority's policy.
+If the priority on a ticket changes, the resolution target is recalculated against the new priority's policy; a first-response due date that was already set is kept, so the original response promise stands.
+If the new priority has no active policy, the ticket's SLA targets are cleared.

 Navigate to Tickets > Reports to see SLA compliance broken down by priority, alongside average response and resolution times, so you can spot where targets are slipping before it becomes a pattern.